kianzohoury/VAE/README.md

 #### Reconstruction Error
 So if $X' \neq X$, how do we ensure that $X' \approx X$?
 Like many convex optimization problems, we train the model with a cost function that must be minimized.
-There are two common loss functions: __Binary Cross Entropy (BCE)__ and __Mean Squared Error (MSE)__.
+Two common loss functions used with autoencoders include: __Binary Cross Entropy (BCE)__ and __Mean Squared Error (MSE)__.
+While both are successful for autoencoders, there are reasons why MSE may actually be better (in fact, I had better results with it, but YMMV):
-While both are commonly used, it may make more intuitive sense to use MSE, for two
-reasons:

 1. BCE is asymmetric [].
 While this property is useful for classification, where you may want to penalize false positives more than false negatives, it does not make much sense to penalize a pixel value of 0.6 more than 0.4